awpala/my-omscs-notes/cs-6200/08-P3L2-memory-management.md

 Therefore, in summary, the key **benefits** of larger page sizes include:
   * Fewer page table entries, resulting in smaller page tables
-  * Increasing the number of translation lookaside buffers (TLBs) hits due to improved translation of the physical memory via the TLB cache.
+  * Increasing the number of translation look-aside buffers (TLBs) hits due to improved translation of the physical memory via the TLB cache.

 Conversely, a **drawback** of using larger pages is the large page size itself.
 Due to the resulting large "gaps" of unused memory addresses (i.e., a sparsely populated virtual address space), this gives rise to the phenomenon called **internal fragmentation** (wasted memory regions in the allocated memory).
 Due to this issue, smaller pages (e.g., of size `4 KB`, the default size in Linux/x86) are more commonly used.